fbef0102/Game-Private_Plugin/L4D_插件/Special_Infected_特感/l4d_ssi_teleport_fix/readme.md

 * <details><summary>How does it work?</summary>

-	* Teleport far AI Infected player to the other player who is much nearer to survivors.
+	* Teleport far AI special infected to the other special infected who is much nearer to survivors.
+    * Teleport AI special infected when they are out of sight of the survivors.
+    * It won't teleport human-controlled infected player
     * Increase game difficulty
 </details>